-6 Case-study
+6. Case-study

 In order to validate our method and model, we make use of samples taken from one of our industrial partners.
-Firstly, we investigate the actual number of stuffed bits in some 25 000 CAN frames (extended format).
+Firstly, we investigate the actual number of stuff-bits in some 25 000 CAN frames (extended format).
 This result is then compared with the same CAN frames, both with and without the usage of the methods described in this paper.

-The number of stuffed bits in the CAN frame, both with the XOR manipulation as described in Section 4, and without manipulation, are shown in Figure 7.
-What we can read from the figure is that
+The number of stuff-bits in the CAN frame, both with the XOR manipulation as described in Section 4, and without manipulation, are shown in Figure 6.
+What we can read from the figure is that the actual worst-case number of stuffbits has dropped from 17 to 7, this as a result of removing patterns of consecutive bits in the data part of the CAN frame.
+We used the same bit-pattern for the mask, as shown in Figure 4.
+Note that we have not used the method for selecting priorities yet.